vilmibm/puppet-tilde/README.md

 ## Quota support

-This module enables 3mb user quotas for all non-system users.
+This module can enable 3mb user quotas for all non-system users.
 You'll need to add the usrquota option to your / mount with something like this in your `site.pp`, though, for it to work:

     mount { '/':
         ensure  => 'mounted',